fablerq/KakaidoBot/README.md

-# KakaidoBot
+# KakidoBot
-Bot for the global Kakaido feedback service
+Bot for the global Kakido feedback service